lesjames/breakpoint/README.md

 ***

-NOTICE

-Breakpoint has been split into two projects.
-This is the core project and contains only the Sass needed for the grid system and the jquery plugin for responsive images.
-The boilerplate framework has been moved to a seperate repo called [Breakpoint Scaffold](https://github.com/lesjames/breakpoint-scaffold) and includes this core as a Bower package.

-***

 Breakpoint is a grid system and responsive image solution.
 It's based on the concept that columns shouldn't stretch but get added or taken away as the screen changes size.
 This concept was taken from the [Frameless Grid](http://framelessgrid.com/) system developed by Joni Korpi.